StephMode/StephMode/readme.md

-Web and Software Developer in training with 5+ years of experience in Project Management and Sales.
+Web and Software Developer with 5+ years of experience in Project Management and Sales.

-Currently enrollend in a Web Development Bootcamp at <a href="https://www.neuefische.de/">neue fische</a> and building my first live projects using these
+Graduated from the Web Development Bootcamp at <a href="https://www.neuefische.de/">neue fische</a> and building my first live projects using these

 ## Technologies & Skills